M-Serajian/MTB-Pipeline/README.md

 ### Installation Instructions ###

 To simplify the installation process, the provided `setup.sh` script automates the setup by utilizing the "module load" environment.
-The script loads essential modules such as GCC and CMake, compiles SBWT, and verifies the version of Scikit-learn.
+The script loads essential modules such as GCC and CMake (they need to be installed), compiles SBWT, and verifies the version of Scikit-learn.
 To use the script, follow these steps:

 ```bash
 git clone https://github.com/M-Serajian/MTB-plus-plus.git